 What network speed do the ports use?

 Port speed is set by the license and varies between model.
-Please review the specification sheet for your emulator.
+Review the specification sheet for your emulator.

 Can I speed up the boot-up time?

-Connecting the network management port and emulation ports before powering on the unit will significantly improve the emulator’s start-up time.
+Connecting the network management port and emulation ports before powering on the unit significantly improves the emulator’s start-up time.